The juris doctor (J.D.) is a professional degree required to practice law in the United States.

 Full-time students typically complete their degrees in three years.
 As a full-time student, you can naturally focus exclusively on your studies.
 If you would prefer to balance full-time study and work, you can do that too, as courses are offered both during the day and in the evening.

 Part-time law students are able to pursue full-time careers while earning their JD in as little as four years.
-Akron Law’s part-time program is designed for working professionals who each bring unique life experience to the classroom.
+Our new Blended Online J.D. program makes it possible to complete the first two years of the program with only two nights of in-person instruction per week.

 J.D. degree requirements